25 free crochet borders and crochet edging patterns

 6. Crochet crab stitch edging

-Crab stitch, also called reverse double crochet (or reverse single crochet in the US) is a handy stitch technique to know in it's own right, as it allows you to create the next row of your crochet without turning the work.
-But not only is it a skilful stitch, but it also makes a great crochet edging stitch too, making a stylish diagonal zigzag effect!
+Crab stitch, also called reverse double crochet (or reverse single crochet in the US), is a handy stitch technique to know in its own right.
+It allows you to create the next row of your crochet without turning the work.
+But not only is it a skilful stitch, but it also makes a great crochet edging stitch too.
+It forms into a stylish diagonal zigzag effect!

 Check out the How to crochet crab stitch tutorial